-Not developed as a web application, but as software for the operating systems macOS, Windows, and Linux, as well as iPad and Android devices, Mindomo relies on full cross-platform integration with Office 365, Google Apps, Google Drive, and Dropbox, as well as learning management systems like Canvas, Moodle, and its learning.
+Not developed as a web application, but as software for the operating systems macOS, Windows, and Linux, as well as iPad and Android devices, Mindomo relies on full cross-platform integration with Microsoft 365, Google Apps, Google Drive, and Dropbox, as well as learning management systems like Canvas, Moodle, and its learning.
 The program is not just intended for professional use in companies, but also in the field of education.
 Since it’s supposed to make collaboration easier for teachers and students, it can be assumed that a lot of thoughtful work was invested in the development – and a lot of mind mapping was also undertaken, no doubt.

 For example, Mindomo offers a practical presentation mode for its academic target group.
 In addition, there are various interfaces for teachers and students, as well as the possibility of integrating explanatory audio and video files and images directly from the internet into a mind map.
 The free version of the program only offers a few features and enables a maximum of three mind maps.
 With a 6 month subscription for about £36 (1 user), about £90 (1 user and 5 guests), or about £140 (5 users), all limitations are removed: you get more memory, more export formats, and you can link the desktop applications with mobile versions.

 The tool FreeMind for macOS, Windows, and Linux is more practical than chic, but that is exactly the reason for its fanbase.
 It is also thanks to this that the special FreeMind format is recognised by numerous other mind mapping tools and can therefore be imported.
 Compared to the competition, the completely free open source application may look a little dusty and less intuitive, but in its final version, it provides to be both flexible and powerful.